Villano IV: Mexico (2000–2023)

 Following their stint in WCW, Los Villanos returned full-time to Mexico where they began working for Consejo Mundial de Lucha Libre (CMLL).
 Villano IV and V assisted their brother in the build-up of a storyline between Villano III and Atlantis, a storyline that reached back to 1999, while Villano IV and V were still working for WCW.
 The two brothers were in the corner of Villano III as he put his mask on the line against Atlantis in a Lucha de Apuesta at the 2000 Jucio Final final show.
 On the night Atlantis defeated and unmasked Villano III, the first Villano to be unmasked in the ring.
 Over the following years, Los Villanos worked both for CMLL and made appearances on the Mexican Independent circuit.
-In 2008, Villano IV acted as the cornerman for his older brother Villano V as he began a feud with CMLL luchador Blue Panther.
+In 2008, Villano IV acted as the cornerman for his older brother Villano V as he began a feud with CMLL wrestler Blue Panther.
 Villano IV was the cornerman for V's biggest Apuesta win as he defeated and unmasked Blue Panther as part of the CMLL 75th Anniversary Show.
 He was also heavily involved in V's storyline with Último Guerrero in the early 2009, and watched as Villano V was unmasked by Guerrero after an Apuesta match at the 2009 Homenaje a Dos Leyendas.
 While Villano V worked regularly for CMLL, both Villano III and Villano IV took more independent bookings.
 On March 12, 2013, AAA announced that Villano IV would be returning to the promotion five days later at Rey de Reyes.
 This would mark his first appearance for AAA since 1996.
 On March 16, 2013, he teamed up with older brother Ray Mendoza Jr. to compete in a Ruleta de la Muerte, losers advance tag team tournament to commemorate the retirement of Ray Mendoza Jr. The duo lost to Mil Máscaras and El Mesias in the first round and lost to El Texano Jr. and Súper Nova in the second round, qualifying them for the finals where the losing team would be forced to either unmask (Villano IV) or have their hair shaved off (Mendoza Jr.).
 The team faced, and defeated, the team of El Hijo de Pirata Morgan and Cassandro which meant El Hijo de Pirata Morgan had to unmask and reveal his birthname, Antheus Ortiz Chávez, while Cassandro had all his hair shaved off as is traditional with Luchas de Apuestas losses.
 The following day, Villano IV returned to AAA to take part in the 2013 Rey de Reyes tournament.
 He was the last man eliminated by L. A. Park in his six-way semifinal match, which also included Chessman, Drago, Jack Evans, and Psicosis.
 On October 15, 2022, Villano IV lost a mask vs. mask match to Pentagon Jr. at Triplemanía XXX, forcing him to unmask after nearly forty years.
-He retired a few months later in 2023.
+He retired a few months later in 2023, and became the lucha libre commissioner for Mexico City in 2024.